 Do I Need a 120 Hour TEFL or 300 Hour TEFL?

-If you’ve come to the conclusion that getting TEFL certified is a good idea, the next question you’re likely to run across is this: Do I need the 120 hour TEFL course, the 300 hour TEFL course or something in between?
+If you’ve come to the conclusion that getting a TEFL to teach English in China is a good idea, the next question you’re likely to run across is this: Do I need the 120 hour TEFL course, the 300 hour TEFL course or something in between?
 Does it matter for teaching English in China?

 There are so many different TEFL courses it’s almost funny.
 You can do a 20 hour classroom course, a 300-hour online course or you could do a combo of the two that adds up to 120-140 hours.
 It’s unbelievable!

 The truth is that as long as you have a TEFL certificate, the Chinese government doesn’t really care how many hours you have completed.
-It doesn’t really matter.
+That’s right; sadly, it doesn’t really matter.

 The reason people take more than the foundational 20 hour course is to better prepare themselves for teaching.
 This is especially true if you plan to go teach at a university, where the level of teaching and questions will be more advanced than, say, kindergarten or elementary school.

 The average accredited TEFL course should run anywhere between US$150-$400 depending on the medium (classroom vs online) or the number of hours (20 vs 120).
-If you find something online that runs much lower than that, it’s ok to be skeptical.
+If you find something online that runs much lower than that, you should be skeptical.

 TIP: Make sure you take your TEFL certification course from an accredited provider!

-I conclusion, if you want to teach English in China, having a TEFL Certificate is to your advantage.
-It’s not necessary, but it makes your job easier and provides thousands of extra dollars in income.
+I conclusion, it is absolutely to your advantage to do TEFL to teach English in China.
+It’s not necessary, but it makes your job easier, equips you to teach better, makes it easier to get a China visa and – best of all – provides thousands of extra dollars in income.

 For those without a university degree, consider the China internship program.
 If you have a degree but just need to find the cheapest online TEFL course, check the courses listed here for up-to-date pricing.